 The construction budget is financed by the Brussels-Capital Region and the European Regional Development Fund (ERDF).
 The French Community Commission of the Brussels-Capital Region has also earmarked nearly 3 million euros for the redeployment of BX1.

-The SAU plans to start work in 2021.
+The SAU started work in 2021.
 The building should be finished and ready for its occupants to move in by 2023.

 More information: www.sau-msi.brussels